vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 is sensitive to glucose levels.

-We talked about how the liver can store glucose (by converting it to glycogen stored in the liver; the muscles can do the same.
+We talked about how the liver can store glucose (by converting it to glycogen stored in the liver); the muscles can do the same.
 After a carbohydrate-heavy meal, muscles take up glucose faster than they burn it, then store it as glycogen; this increased uptake is due to a combination of the direct effect of increased glucose and the effect